-WATCH: White House To Hold Coronavirus Briefing Amid Stimulus Bill Uncertainty
+WATCH: White House Holds Coronavirus Briefing Amid Rescue Bill Uncertainty

 The late skirmishing created an awkward gap between the claims of success by many members of Congress, including Senate Majority Leader Mitch McConnell, R-Ky., and the slogging that appeared to remain necessary to actually get the bill passed in both chambers and then to President Trump.

-The president is expected to sign it; Treasury Secretary Steven Mnuchin has been negotiating on his behalf with McConnell and Democrats — led in the Congress by House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer.
+The president said he'll sign the bill "immediately;" Treasury Secretary Steven Mnuchin has been negotiating on his behalf with McConnell and Democrats — led in the Congress by House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer.

-But the work has been slower than hoped as members of Congress wrangle over what could be the largest such support legislation in American history, one with a headline value of some $2 trillion.
+But the work has been slower than hoped as members of Congress wrangle over what could be the largest such support legislation in American history, one with a headline value of more than $2 trillion.

+Trump extolled what he called the virtues of the economic rescue package and said it would ensure the United States could "go up like a rocket" when it emerges from the other side of the crisis.

 Crisis worsens